omkarcloud/google-maps-scraper/README.md

 > [!IMPORTANT]
+> The Google data structure has changed, which is causing the reviews data point to return "0."
+A fix is in progress.
+Please wait until 25th February.
 > We've replaced the Website Contacts Scraper with the new **Business Enrichment API**—same features, plus more:

 - Social Links & Emails (same as before)